 The Longstone Tour should only really take you about an hour to stroll along, but in that time, you’ll be able to take in lovely woodland thickets, nearby farmland, and local pub scenes.
 This is a popular walk that should stretch your legs – and your dog’s – just enough!

 Derbyshire is a county with lots to offer all comers.
-There may even be plenty of dog walkers who live in Derbys and who might not know of the wonderful walks in the region!
+There may even be plenty of dog walkers who live in Derbys and who might not know of the wonderful puppy walks and hikes with dogs in the region!
 It’s also worth noting that not all of the best walks in the county reside in the Peak District – meaning there are lots of parks and green stretches waiting for you to explore between towns and cities.

-If you’re keen to really make the most of your trip into the county, why not take a look at other top dog attractions in Derbyshire?
+If you’re keen to really make the most of your trip into the county, why not take a look at other full days of dog-friendly adventures in Derbyshire?
 You don’t have to just go walking – there are lots on offer nearby.

 Dog walking in Derbyshire remains a personal favourite for us as pet owners.
 The fact is, this is a county that is brimming with history and natural preservation.
 Wildlife, greenery, peaks and valleys – there really is an abundance of different sights and sounds to take in here.
 Good places to walk dogs are available all around!